chr15m/build-decentralized-web-app/README.md

 I'm actively working on the first two questions.
 If you want to find out more and keep up with what I'm building you can find me at the links above.

 I would love to hear from you about the decentralized things you are building too!

-/* Read more posts on the subject of decentralized systems and cryptography. */